 The preparation before hernia treatment is done by following the instructions below:

 - Vital tests are performed before the surgery

 - A surgeon may advise you to take some medicines and avoid taking certain medicines

 - Restrict yourself from drinking or smoking for a few days before the surgery

 - The surgeon will ask to avoid taking anything orally except medicines

 What to do for faster recovery after hernia treatment?

-During the recovery phase, the doctor will give you specific instructions to follow to speed up the healing process.
+The doctor will give you specific instructions to follow during the recovery phase to speed up the healing process.